carbon-io/carbond/docs/guide/application-structure.rst

     :language: sh

-For more details on running ``carbond`` ``Service``\s see the documentation on :ref:`running services from the command line <running Services from the command line>`.
+For more details on running ``carbond`` ``Service``\s see the documentation on :ref:`running services from the command line
+<carbond-running-services-from-the-command-line>`.